-The album Madonna was released in July 1983.
+The record album Madonna was released in July 1983.
 By the end of 1983, the record was climbing the US album charts supported by the success of single release Holiday.
-In April 1984, another single release from the album, Borderline, became Madonna's first top-ten hit.
-At Madonna's national TV debut on American Bandstand, presenter Dick Clark asked her "What do you really want to do when you grow up?"
+In April 1984, another single release from the album, Borderline, became Madonna's first top-10 hit.
+At Madonna's national TV debut on American Bandstand, presenter Dick Clark asked Madonna "What do you really want to do when you grow up?"
 "Rule the world," she replied.

-Within little more than a year Madonna was part-way there.
+Within little more than a year Madonna was partway there.
 The fall of 1984 saw Madonna filming in Desperately Seeking Susan.
-Although initially hired as support for the movie's star, Rosanna Arquette, Madonna progressively hijacked the movie.
+Although initially hired as support for the movie's star, Rosanna Arquette, Madonna soon turned the movie into a vehicle for herself.
 By the time the shooting was complete, it was essentially a movie about Madonna playing herself, wearing her own style of clothes, and featuring her own music.
-Its release coincided with a surge of Madonna-mania.
-Her second album, Like a Virgin, had gone triple-platinum (over 3 million copies sold) in February 1985, while the singles charts featured a succession of individual tracks from the album.
+The release of the movie coincided with a surge of Madonna-mania.
+Her second album, Like a Virgin, had gone triple-platinum in February 1985, while the singles charts featured a succession of individual tracks from the album.
 Madonna's first concert tour was a sell-out.
 Her marriage to bad-boy actor Sean Penn on August 16, 1985 further reinforced her celebrity status.
 When Madonna took up residence in Los Angeles during 1985, she was already a star and seldom far from the popular press headlines.